MarkShoucair/smdp/documentation/FIXES-SOLD-OUT-CUSTOM-CATEGORIES.md

    - Same item can appear in multiple categories with different sold-out status

 The intelligent content change detection system now works correctly for both regular Square categories and custom admin-created categories.

+---

+**Note**: All technical documentation is AI-generated for reference and development purposes.